bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 You'll find the script in the instalment ZIP as `Invoke-MontyHallSimulation.ps1` (notice that it complies with PowerShell's recommended verb-noun naming convention).

-> Note that I didn't take the time to test this script on older versions of PowerShell, so to prevent issues I marked it as requiring the current stable release, PowerShell `7.5.*` with the following `requires` directive:
+> Note that I didn't take the time to test this script on older versions of PowerShell, so to prevent issues, I marked it as requiring the current stable release, PowerShell `7.5.*,` with the following `requires` directive:
 >
 > ```powershell
 > #Requires -version 7.5
 > ```
 >
-> If you try to run the script on older versions of PowerShell it won't run, but assuming you installed PowerShell in the usual way (as described in TidBit 11), you should be able to upgrade with a simple `brew upgrade powershell/tap/powershell` on the Mac or `winget upgrade --id Microsoft.PowerShell` on Windows (Linux users will need to use the appropriate package manager for their distro).
+> If you try to run the script on older versions of PowerShell, it won't run, but assuming you installed PowerShell in the usual way (as described in TidBit 11), you should be able to upgrade with a simple `brew upgrade powershell/tap/powershell` on the Mac or `winget upgrade --id Microsoft.PowerShell` on Windows (Linux users will need to use the appropriate package manager for their distro).
 {: .warning}

-Open a PowerShell terminal and change into the folder where you saved the script.
+Open a PowerShell terminal by entering the command `pwsh` and change into the folder where you saved the script.

 Because I took the time to implement expressive parameter definitions and to write help comments (PowerShell's equivalent of [JSDoc](https://pbs.bartificer.net/pbs130)) you can quickly see the script's required and supported parameters with the command: